Pompeo in Sudan, top US official to visit since uprising

 Pompeo’s flight was the first direct trip between Tel Aviv to Khartoum.
 He was in Israel Monday, the first stop of his multi-country tour in the region that came following the Aug.
 13 agreement by Israel and the United Arab Emirates to establish diplomatic ties.

-He is to meet with Sudanese Gen. Abdel-Fattah Burhan, head of the ruling sovereign council, and Prime Minister Abdalla Hamdok.
+Pompeo emerged from the plane after landing at the Khartoum International Airport wearing a face mask as a protective measure against the coronavirus.
+His motorcade then left the airport, heading to meetings with Sudanese Gen. Abdel-Fattah Burhan, the head of the ruling sovereign council, and Prime Minister Abdalla Hamdok.

 The State Department had said ahead of the tour that Pompeo would discuss “continued U.S. support for the civilian-led transitional government and express support for deepening the Sudan-Israel relationship.”